ETL Challenges and Issues

 - How do your engineers feel about the project?
 How about your end users?

-ETL best practice #6: If you’re already deep in the building process and realize you made some mistakes, don’t be afraid to admit it, and take a few steps back.
-You won’t be the first person to get in over their heads on an ETL project.
+ETL best practice #6: If you’re already deep in the building process and realize you made some mistakes, don’t be afraid to admit it and take a few steps back.
+You won’t be the first person to get in over their head on an ETL project.

 Focusing on tools and technologies rather than fundamental best practices

 The data engineering space is incredibly hot right now; new languages and technologies pop up every minute.
 There’s a tendency to want to get swept up in the latest fad.
 Let’s use Spark!
 Let’s use Kafka!
 Everyone is using Hadoop!
-It doesn’t matter what technology or language you choose, the fundamentals of ETL will remain the same.
+But regardless of what technology or language you choose, the fundamentals of ETL will remain the same.

 ETL best practice #7: Focus on getting the basics right and solving the problems of your own unique organization.
 Tools should be secondary.